The Complexity of Matching Games: A Survey: Background

 In contrast to the core, the {\it Shapley value} $\phi(N,v)$ always exists.
-The Shapley value allocates each player an amount proportional to the marginal contributions of that player.
 It is the unique singleton solution concept that satisfies some set of desirable fairness properties~\cite{Sh53}.
 It assigns every player $i\in N$:

-However, the Shapley value might not be in the core even if the core is non-empty.
+{The Shapley value might be negative but not for the games we consider.
+Moreover}, the Shapley value might not be in the core even if the core is non-empty.
 This may happen even for matching games, as we will demonstrate in Section~\ref{s-thecore} with an example.

 We now define another well-known solution concept, namely the nucleolus.
 In contrast to the Shapley value, the nucleolus is always in the core if the core is non-empty.
 The {\it excess} of a non-empty coalition $S \subsetneq N$ for an allocation $x$ is given by $e(S,x) = x(S)-v(S)$.
-Ordering the $2^n-2$ excesses non-decreasingly gives us the {\it excess vector} $e(x)$.
+Ordering the $2^{{|N|}}-2$ excesses non-decreasingly gives us the {\it excess vector} $e(x)$.
 The {\it nucleolus} $\eta(N,v)$ is the unique allocation~\cite{Sc69} that lexicographically maximizes $e(x)$ over the set of {\it imputations} $I(N,v)$, which consists of all allocations~$x$ with $x_i\geq v(\{i\})$ for $i\in N$; the nucleolus is only defined if $I(N,v)$ is non-empty.
 In Sections~\ref{s-mg} and~\ref{s-thecore} we give some examples of matching games, for which we computed the nucleolus.

-An alternative definition of the nucleolus is given by Maschler et al.~\cite{MPS79}; solve for $r\geq 1$, the following sequence of linear programs until a unique solution, which gives us the nucleolus, remains:
+An alternative definition of the nucleolus is given by \shortciteA{MPS79}; solve for $r\geq 1$, the following sequence of linear programs until a unique solution, which gives us the nucleolus, remains: